PythonPioneers/GroupProject/README.md

 ### How to use
 #### Launch the backend
-- Launch a new terminal that is not running the frontend
+- Launch a new terminal
 - Navigate to the GroupProject folder in the terminal
 - Install python 3 if you do not have it
 - [Install Python](https://www.python.org/downloads/)